 What is Mint’s phone selection like?

 Should you wish to purchase a phone from Mint you’ll find a range of devices from all of the familiar brands.
-The current crop of handsets is a rather mixed bag, but there are top-tier models like the OnePlus 8 Pro, iPhone 11 Pro Max, and Samsung Galaxy Z Flip.
+The current crop of handsets is a rather mixed bag, but there are top-tier models like the Samsung Galaxy Z Fold 3, OnePlus 9 Pro 5g, and Google Pixel 4a 5G.

 The phones are priced outright as well as monthly, with financing done through Affirm.
 Moreover, there are certified pre-owned models and reconditioned handsets, too.